ankitmodi/ankitmodi.github.io/_posts/2021-5-22-explore-fast-and-fix-things.md

 Let's start with understanding what does "Move fast & Break Things" stands for?

-### The philosophy behind MFBT (Move fast & Break Things)
+## 1. Move fast & Break Things (MFBT)

+### Philosophy behind the mantra

 MFBT is an ideology that backs speedy delivery of software and fast iteration of development.
 It means that even if you break things down, that’s okay - as long as you’re faster than your competitors in rebuilding it.
-The velocity of shipping code & features is paramount.
+The speed of shipping code & features is paramount.
+The idea is to fail fast & fail often.

 The mantra is to get it out there and see if it works.
 Learn from mistakes & keep iterating.